wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/database-integrations/querying-mysql-database/src/querying_mysql_database/Module.md

 MYSQL_PASSWORD = <mysql_password> <br/>
 ```

-6. Write your integration.
+4. Write your integration.
 You can open the project with VS Code.
 The implementation will be written in the `main.bal` file.

 <!-- INCLUDE_CODE: src/querying_mysql_database/main.bal -->

-## Testing
+## Run the integration
 First, let’s build the module.
 While being in the querying_mysql_db directory, execute the following command.

 ```bash